jcutrell/jonathancutrell/content/blog/2017-01-20-letter-liam-inauguration-day-2017.md

 This is no different from animals.
 Animals protect their own.
 They protect their space, their domain.
 It's survival.

-But as we evolve - as we learn how to survive <em>better</em>, we also have a newfound sense of perspective and awareness.
-We learn about <strong>empathy.</strong> You may have heard this word before, but for the sake of this letter, we'll use the definition of "understanding and caring about the situations and perspectives of people other than yourself."
+But as we evolve - as we learn how to survive _better_, we also have a newfound sense of perspective and awareness.
+We learn about _empathy._ You may have heard this word before, but for the sake of this letter, we'll use the definition of "understanding and caring about the situations and perspectives of people other than yourself."

 Empathy isn't something we stumble upon - it is something we practice.
 It's hard work.